actor-framework/actor-framework/manual/Brokers.rst

 possible in message handlers.
 Brokers should outsource any considerable amount of work by spawning new actors or maintaining worker actors.

-*Note that all UDP-related functionality is still  :sup:`experimental`.*
+*Note that all UDP-related functionality is still experimental.*

 Spawning Brokers
 ----------------